sjohann81/ucx-os/README.md

 ### Tasks, the stack, setjmp() / longjmp()

 Tasks are basic resources managed by the kernel.
-In this model, tasks are lightweight execution routines that run indefinitely (tasks never finish) and share the same stack area.
-During bootup, the kernel initializes all tasks recursively and allocates stack memory for each task local storage.
-As the same stack is shared by all tasks, context switches are easily implemented by portable setjmp() and longjmp() library calls.
+In this model, tasks are lightweight execution routines that run indefinitely (tasks never finish) and share the same memory region.
+During bootup, the kernel initializes all tasks and allocates stack memory for each task local storage.
+Context switches are easily implemented by portable setjmp() and longjmp() library calls.
 This ensures very fast context switches, as less state storage is needed for each task and also allows the kernel to run even on severely memory constrained architectures.

 ### Scheduling (cooperative / preemptive)